MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

    ![Select business process.](../images/wpa/tutorials/select-filters-2.png)

-5. In the field on the right, select a business process.
-Only business processes in the "Ready" state are available for selection.
+5. In the field on the right, select an available business process.
+Only business processes in the "Ready" state are available.
 6. Finish defining your query and select **Run**.

-#### Interpret your query results
+### Interpret the query results

 The results of meeting queries in which you’ve specified a business-process filter will contain a column called **BusinessProcesses**.
 This column will contain the matched business process name for each meeting row in the results.
 If multiple business processes match a single meeting, this column will contain a comma-delimited list of matched business process names for the meeting.